5jt/dyalog-cookbook/manuscript/Z01_Windows_Environment_Variables.md

 See also **[AppData](#)**.

 ### LogonServer:
 Defaults to "ComputerName".
 This carries the name of the computer your are logged on to.
-In case of your own desktop PC the values of `LOGONSERVER` and `COMPUTERNAME` will be the same.
+In case of your own desktop PC the values of `LogonServer` and `ComputerName` will be the same.
 In a Windows Server Domain however they will differ.

 ### OS
 Specifies the Operating System.
 Under Windows 10 you get "Windows_NT".